top of page

 Many variables cloud and confound the picture.
 For some endurance athletes the amount of time spent training may detract from social activities with family or friends, social well-being is a key factor of health.
 Conversely, they may make new friendships because of the activity.
 For others, vital weight bearing (strength) exercise may be deprioritised or missed.
 The WHO’s position on this is:

-On a personal level, once in a while I increase my training to complete a couple of leisurely paced half-marathons.
-I easily exceed 300 minutes vigorous exercise per week during this phase.
-My diet is very healthy during these periods as we apply principles of sports nutrition to maintain hydration, energy and support recovery.
-However, I also notice that I am less inclined to dedicate time and energy on weight bearing exercise.
+On a personal level, once in a while I increase my training to complete a couple of very leisurely paced half-marathons.
+However, I also notice that I am less inclined to dedicate time and energy on essential strength and mobility exercises.
 This serves as a self-reminder that I need to focus on more ‘easy running’ and ensure that I use the local Fitness (calisthenics) Corner.
 I need to make plans and execute.

 A significant percentage (about 1 in 3) of Singapore society is not exercising enough at all.
 It can be really difficult to start and maintain exercise plans.
 Just a little regular exercise will help this group substantially in their long-term health outcomes.